animefn/ChapterGen_portableMod/README.md

 # ChapterGen_portableMod.rar
-a ChapterGen 1.0.8 mod that is fully portable
+A ChapterGen 1.0.8 mod that is fully portable